Understand your GMHBA policy

 A 12 month waiting period applies for hospital treatment for new members who have pre-existing conditions (PEC).
 This means that both new members and current members who are upgrading to a higher level of hospital cover, must wait 12 months to access higher hospital benefits for that condition (other than for psychiatric, rehabilitation and palliative care which have a 2 month wait).

 If you haven’t held your current level of cover for at least 12 months, you are required to go through the PEC check for any hospitalisation.
 This involves asking your GP and specialist their written opinion on whether your condition is pre-existing.
 The process can take some time and it’s best to get this done as soon as possible to confirm whether GMHBA can cover your procedure.
+The documentation will then be assessed by a medical practitioner appointed by GMHBA, who will decide whether your condition is deemed pre-existing or not.

 If you need more information about the PEC process, please contact us.